ericwhey/unisync/README.md

 ### Phase 3 - Synchronization

 An interactive process of dealing with differences in the two repositories.
-For each difference a keypress indicates what will action will be performed:
+For each difference a keypress indicates what action will be performed:

 *'/'* skips the difference